Skip to content

 Tavern Night at Stetson House!

 Samuel Stetson was a noted man in 1700s Hanover when his home was a “tavern stand and a famous place of resort.”
-Enjoy an evening of food, music with the Wildcat Bogstompers, and beer from Stellwagon Beer Company to celebrate the history of Hanover’s 18th Century hospitality.
+Enjoy an evening of food, music, and drinks to celebrate the history of Hanover’s 18th Century hospitality.
 Explore the Stetson House and grounds, see the Cobbler’s Shop and Barn, and join your neighbors from the community for our Annual Tavern Night at Stetson House.

 Proceeds from this event will benefit the educational programs of the Hanover Historical Society.